Ninetalesgh/dndcampaign/vault/database/spells.md

 An agonizing wave of seafoam and stinging tendrils surge forth from you in a length 6 *(9m)* cone.
 Each creature in the area must make a CON Saving Throw.
 On a failure, a creature takes 6d6 Poison damage.
 On a success, a creature takes half as much damage.
 A creature that fails this Save by 5 or more additionally is [Paralyzed](conditions.md#paralyzed) until the end of its next turn.
-At Higher Levels.
-The Poison damage increases by 2d6 for every slot level above 4.
+**Using a Higher-Level Spell Slot.** The Poison damage increases by 2d6 for every slot level above 4.
 - **Classes**: Druid, Ranger
 *(Source: CS)*